Contact

 Each year more than 850 babies are admitted to our two neonatal units, making us one of the largest neonatal services in the UK.
 Our areas of expertise include:

-We have close links with the fetal medicine unit, clinical genetics and the children’s ambulatory unit at Hammersmith Hospital, which provides an area for neonatal review and assessment.
-Our two neonatal units contribute to the National Neonatal Audit Programme (NNAP).
-We are also members of the Vermont-Oxford Network (VON), an international alliance of more than 900 neonatal units.
-We use data submitted to VON to benchmark our outcomes against neonatal units both in the UK and internationally.
+We have close links with the fetal medicine unit, clinical genetics and the children’s ambulatory unit at Hammersmith Hospital.
+Our two neonatal units contribute to the National Neonatal Audit Programme (NNAP) and are members of the Vermont-Oxford Network (VON), which helps us benchmark outcomes nationally and internationally.

-Some of our most common treatments for extremely pre-term babies and newborn babies include:
+Some of our most common treatments for extremely pre-term and newborn babies include:

 Additional information